ome/ome-contributing/OMEROdownloader.rst

     download -f ome-xml $JPEG_IMAGE

+   For the `-f` option `ome-xml` is simply shorthand for `ome-xml-parts,ome-xml-whole`, options you used above.

 #. |c| that the XML fragments are again just as before after running the
    `ome-xml-parts` download.